UC-Davis-molecular-computing/scadnano-python-package/README.md

 ## Tutorial

-A [tutorial](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/tutorial/tutorial.md) shows how to create a "standard" 24-helix DNA origami rectangle using the scripting library.
+A [tutorial](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/tutorial/tutorial.md) shows how to create a "standard" 24-helix DNA origami rectangle using the scadnano Python package.